How to Make Ojojo (Yam Fritters)

 Scotch bonnet

-Scotch bonnet is a hot pepper variety with a bit of sweetness.
 It is usually red, so it adds vibrant color to the dish.
 Adding it to the recipe improves the overall quality for a savory and floral flavor.

 Onion

-The onion is a pungent, sweet, and peppery ingredient that adds aroma and texture to the ojojo.
+The onion is a pungent, sweet, and peppery ingredient that adds aroma and texture to the Ojojo.
 In fact, it goes well with the flavor of the yam for a better taste.

 Seasoning